-The equipment will help researchers better address warfighters’ requests for new technology, tools and gear.
+The Army Research Lab (ARL) has selected advanced search technology from Netbase to better equip researchers to address warfighters’ requests for new technology, tools and gear.

 The Army Research Lab has selected advanced search technology from NetBase to better equip researchers to address warfighters’ requests for new technology, tools and gear.